Table of Contents

 If you don’t have access to Elementor Pro, you can also use a third-party Elementor pricing table template or add-on.

-The only downside is that you’ll need to manually link to your membership plans instead of being able to dynamically link them like Elementor Pro allows with its Dynamic Tags feature.
+There are many quality Elementor add-on plugins that will help you add a pricing table.
+The only downside is that you’ll need to manually link to your membership plans – you won’t be able to dynamically link them.

 Don’t worry, though – it’s still not too complicated to set this up.
+We won’t go as in-depth here, but we’ll provide a quick guide on how to achieve this.

 1. Install a Free Pricing Table Elementor Plugin